-- 1. At least 51% of the UCITS fund's assets must be invested in equities of U.S. issuers.
-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
-Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
-Promissory
+1. At least 51% of the UCITS fund's assets must be invested in equities of companies whose revenues or earnings, as reported in the most recent annual report, were generated primarily from activities in the commodities sector.
+This includes the global exploration, development. refinement, production and marketing of commodities and their by-products.
+The UCITS fund normally comprises assets of 40 to 80 issuers from industrial and emerging market countries; this number may vary depending on the market conditions.
+Defined as emerging markets are all those countries not considered by the International Monetary Fund, the World Bank or the International Finance Corporation ("IFC") as developed industrial countries at the time of the investment.
+The fund manager strives to invest in undervalued assets with good prospects of appreciation.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
+The UCITS fund can also invest in Global Depositary Receipts ("GDRs") listed on recognized stock exchanges and markets, as well as in American Depositary Receipts ("ADRs") issued by top-rated international financial institutions.

-- 3. Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV - 4.
+- 2. Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1. - 3.
+Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 3 hereof at their attributable value as defined in the DerivateV. - 4.
 Up to 49% of the UCITS fund's assets may be invested in all other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment. - 5.
-Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
-At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+Up to 49% of the UCITS fund's assets may be invested in money market instruments.
+There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.
+Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) and (3) KAGB. - 6.
+The Company assesses assets according to ESG standards using a proprietary ESG database.
+The ESG database processes data from multiple ESG data providers and public sources and considers internal assessments based on a defined assessment and classification methodology.
+The ESG database is therefore based on the one hand on data and figures and, on the other hand, on assessments that take into account factors beyond the processed data and figures, such as future expected ESG developments, plausibility of the data with regard to past or future events, an issuer's willingness to engage in dialogue on ESG matters and corporate decisions of the issuer.
+The ESG database uses a variety of assessment categories to assess whether investments meet ESG criteria, including amongst others, Exclusion Assessment for controversial sectors, FSG Quality Assessment, Climate Risk Assessment and Norm Assessment.
+After analyzing the data, the ESG database allocates the target investments one of six possible scores (A to F), with "A" being the highest score and "F" being the lowest score.

-In order to determine whether and to what extent assets meet the defined ESG standards, a proprietary ESG database assesses assets according to ESG criteria independently of economic prospects.

-The ESG database uses data from multiple ESG data providers, public sources and internal assessments.
-Internal assessments take into account factors such as an issuer's future expected ESG development, the plausibility of the data with regard to past or future events, an issuer's willingness to engage in dialogue on ESG matters and a company's ESG-specific decisions.

-The ESG database derives "A" to "F" letter coded scores within different assessment categories.
-Issuers each receive one of six possible scores (A to F), with "A" being the highest score and "F" being the lowest score on the scale.
-On the basis of other categories, the ESG database also provides exclusion criteria (complete exclusions or exclusions based on turnover thresholds).

-The respective scores for the assets are considered individually.
-If an issuer in an assessment category has a score that is considered to be unsuitable in that assessment category, assets from this issuer cannot be acquired even if it has a score in another assessment category that would be suitable.

-6.a.
-ESG assessment categories

-The ESG database uses a variety of assessment

-categories to assess whether assets meet ESG

-standards and whether the investee companies

-follow good governance practices, including:
+The Company only considers the Climate Risk Assessment, the Norm Assessment and the Exclusion Assessment for the controversial weapons sector for the investment fund.

-Climate and Transition Risk Assessment
+Climate Risk Assessment